Bermuda firm denies funneling Russian cash to anti-fracking groups

-Bermuda firm denies funneling Russian cash to anti-fracking groups as support builds for federal probe

-A Bermuda company has denied funneling Russian money to environmental groups after being named by key House Republicans in a letter calling for a probe into foreign funding of anti-fracking advocacy.
+A Bermuda company has denied funneling Russian money to environmental groups after being named by two key House Republicans in a letter calling for a probe into foreign funding of anti-fracking advocacy.

-Roderick M. Forrest, attorney for Klein Ltd., described as “completely false and irresponsible” allegations that Klein has acted as a conduit to move tens of millions from Russia to liberal U.S. foundations that, in turn, fund opponents of hydraulic fracturing.
+Roderick M. Forrest, attorney for Klein Ltd., described as “completely false and irresponsible” accusations that Klein has acted as a conduit to move tens of millions from Russia to liberal U.S. foundations that in turn fund opponents of hydraulic fracturing.

-“Our firm has represented Klein since its inception, and we can state categorically that at no point did this philanthropic organization receive or expend funds from Russian sources or Russian-connected sources and Klein has no Russian connection whatsoever,” Mr. Forrest said Tuesday in an email to The Washington Times.
+“Our firm has represented Klein since its inception, and we can state categorically that at no point did this philanthropic organization receive or expend funds from Russian sources or Russian-connected sources and Klein has no Russian connection whatsoever,” said Mr. Forrest in a Tuesday email to The Washington Times.

-Klein was singled out in a June 29 letter from two key House Republicans urging Treasury Secretary Steven Mnuchin to investigate whether Russian oligarchs have used shell companies to fund environmental activism.
+Klein was singled out in the representatives’ June 29 letter urging Treasury Secretary Steven Mnuchin to investigate whether Russian oligarchs have used shell companies to fund environmental activism.

-“Klein is a Bermuda based company apparently established to act only as a pass through for foreign funds,” said the letter, signed by Reps.
-Lamar Smith, chairman of the House Science, Space and Technology Committee, and Randy Weber, chairman of the energy subcommittee.
+“Klein is a Bermuda based company apparently established to act only as a pass through for foreign funds,” said the letter, signed by House Science, Space and Technology Chairman Lamar Smith and Energy Subcommittee Chairman Randy Weber.

 The U.S. fossil-fuel boom, driven by technologies like hydraulic fracturing, increasingly presents a threat to Russia’s stranglehold on oil and natural gas exports to Eastern Europe.
-Last month, U.S. producers shipped for the first time liquefied natural gas from an export terminal in Louisiana to Poland.
+Last month, U.S. producers shipped for the first time liquefied natural gas from a Louisiana export terminal to Poland.

-“Poland just took a symbolic step forward in wresting itself from Russia’s energy dominance,” Foreign Policy magazine said in a June 8 post.
+“Poland just took a symbolic step forward in wresting itself from Russia’s energy dominance,” said Foreign Policy magazine in a June 8 post.

 Craig Richardson, president of the Energy & Environmental Legal Institute, said a federal investigation was needed to track the “potential role in washing Russian oil and gas money and getting it into the hands of major U.S. anti-fracking environmental organizations.”

-“Russia’s concerns about U.S. fracking efforts are obvious as they compete with the U.S. on the world market and it appears that Sea Change Foundation as a pass-through entity for U.S. environmental groups provided them with a perfect vehicle,” Mr. Richardson said in an email.
+“Russia’s concerns about U.S. fracking efforts are obvious as they compete with the U.S. on the world market and it appears that Sea Change Foundation as a pass-through entity for U.S. environmental groups provided them with a perfect vehicle,” said Mr. Richardson in an email.

 The Republicans referred to a December 2015 report by Big Green Radicals, a project of the free-market Environmental Policy Alliance, which pointed to documents showing that Klein was formed by two Wakefield Quin employees, Nicholas Hoskins and Marlies Smith, with “extensive ties to investments in the Russia energy sector.”

-Mr. Hoskins and Mr. Forrest “held directorship positions in the ‘IPOC Group,’ owned by Russian minister of telecommunications and longtime [Vladimir] Putin friend Leonid Reiman, which was the subject of a 2008 money laundering case,” according to the report, “From Russia With Love?”
+Mr. Hoskins and Mr. Forrest “held directorship positions in the ‘IPOC Group,’ owned by Russian minister of telecommunications and longtime [Russian President Vladimir] Putin friend Leonid Reiman, which was the subject of a 2008 money laundering case,” according to the report, “From Russia With Love?”

 Klein gave a total of $23 million in 2010 and 2011 to the Sea Change Foundation in San Francisco, which has funded the Sierra Club, National Resources Defense Council and League of Conservation Voters.